MuneebAnsari/seam-carve/README.md

  Project created as a part of Introduction to Image Understanding course.

- Code and examples can be found in seam_carve.ipynb notebook.
+ Code and more examples can be found in seam_carve.ipynb notebook.

-# Demo
+# Live Demo
 ![](seam.gif)

+# Method Comparison
 ![](demo.png)